ghickman/ghickman.co.uk/source/_posts/2012-07-15-google-oauth2-sso-with-django.md

 Social Auth requires you add a view for when login fails.
 So far this hasn't been an issue for me so I've done the pure basics here.

-The second view was to cope with the white listing of domains which, pleasing, raises an `AuthFailed` exception when you try to authenticate with a domain not in the white list.
+The second view was to cope with the white listing of domains which, pleasingly, raises an `AuthFailed` exception when you try to authenticate with a domain not in the white list.

 Now all we need is to plumb this in with some URLs: